fbpx

 This page may contain affiliate links.
 More info in our Privacy Policy.

-Bali makes an excellent destination for vacationers year-round, however, each season has its unique draws and drawbacks.
-We’re going over the pros and cons of each season to help you determine the best time to visit Bali for YOU!
+Bali makes an excellent destination for vacationers year-round.
+However, each season has unique draws and drawbacks.
+We’re going over exactly what to expect in each season to help you determine the best time to visit Bali for YOU!

 Temperatures in Bali don’t fluctuate much throughout the year.
 The two distinct seasons in Bali are simply the rainy season and the dry season.
 Otherwise known as the busy tourism season, and the even busier tourism season.